 Amazing Dowel House

-We stayed in this old house, actually a two-level cabin, supposedly built during the Spanish occupation.
-The ground floor was of stone, the second floor of wood.
+We stayed in the old house of a relative, actually an archaic two-level cabin, supposedly built during the Spanish occupation.
+The ground floor was of stone, the second floor of antiquated hard wood.
 The wood construction was fascinating.
-Everything was of dowel construction--no nails were used.
-Pretty much like tongue and groove construction.
-My engineer companion, owner of the ancestral house, told me to check for nailed joints, if I could see one.
+Everything was of dowel construction, pretty much like tongue and groove construction.
+My engineer companion's family, owner of the ancestral house and a relative of my aunt, told me to check for nailed joints, if I could see one.
 So I did.
+I went up and down the house.

 I was so amazed!
 I didn't see any.
-It was my first time to see a house constructed without nails.
-Carpenters of old were experts at it, my engineer friend told me.
+It was my first time to see a house constructed without nails, and that included the roof truss, girt and purlin connections.
+Carpenters of old were experts at it, my Caviteno engineer friend told me.
 The coming of the nail technology only made houses inferior, he added.
 I guess metal and wood don't mix well.
-They can only do temporarily, and sometimes with damaging effects eventually.
+They can only do temporarily, with damaging effects eventually.

-The cabin we stayed in was built near the end of the Spanish regime in the Philippines, almost during the American Period, but the house still stands firm.
+The cabin we stayed in was built near the end of the Spanish regime in the Philippines, almost during the American Period, but the house still stands firm, though needing essential repairs.
 Even the window and door jambs, and the windows and doors themselves, were done using dowel construction.
-It was a shame that digital cameras were not yet around to take pictures of them.
+It was a shame that digital cameras were not yet around to take videos of how they were produced and applied by carpenters of those periods.

 Recently, I asked how the house was, and it's been dilapidated, one of the owners said.
 They might demolish everything and sell the property.
 I sighed deeply.
 I'm going to miss that house.
 I remember how it was awesome seeing its joints and frame members connected together by dowels.
 I never tired of looking at them.

-Well, of course, the wood used then were sturdy and solid woods from mature timber.
-As I ran my fingers on the smooth wood surface, they felt like solid concrete.
+Well, of course, the wood used then were sturdy and solid woods from mature lumber.
+As I ran my fingers on the smooth wood surface, they felt like solid concrete--almost like marble.
 You can hardly make a dent or mark by scratching even with a sharp metal tool.
 It's near impossible to do the same construction quality now-a-days, my engineer friend opined.
-But I sure would like to own a mountain cabin made using dowel construction.
+But I sure would like to own a mountain cabin of dowel construction.

 Later, I also saw furniture made on the spot without nails.
 Also jambs and doors and windows.
 Only dowels and tongues and grooves were used.
 It's fascinating to see carpenters use manual labor to make accurate dowels and holes to fit them in.
 No electric drills or anything like that.